WHAT ARE SPINNERBAITS? GUIDE TO THIS VERSATILE LURE

 The Indiana blade is somewhere in the middle of the Willow and Colorado blades.
 It has an oval shape and produces moderate speed.
 It’s suitable for different water depths and is typically used in slightly stained water.

 Apart from the main blade, some spinnerbaits also have a secondary blade.
 Some even combine different blades to take advantage of their respective benefits.
 For example, a Double Willow allows for faster retrieves, while a Double Colorado creates a lot more vibration.
 A Colorado and Willow tandem is also popular for having both flash and vibration, while the Colorado and Indiana tandem is a subtle but effective combination.
+There are just so many names and variants on the market, it is impossible to list them all.

 Introduce some variety into your basic spinnerbait retrieve by giving your rod a jerk.
 It’s best to do it when you’re passing by vegetation or hard structure.
 As you hit something, allow your spinnerbait to lie motionless for a second and then give it a quick jerk.
 This sudden and erratic movement can be enough to trigger a reaction strike.

 If you see baitfish feeding just below the surface of the water, it’s usually a good time to throw a spinnerbait.
 When retrieving your lure, keep your rod tip high and keep the spinnerbait’s blade close to the surface.
-This technique creates a lot of vibration on the surface of the water and is bound to gain the attention of fish.
+This technique creates a lot of vibration on the surface of the water and is bound to gain the attention of predators.

 In colder water, fish tend to be inactive or lethargic.
 You can use to yo-yo method to catch their attention.
 You throw a spinnerbait and make it move up and down like a yo-yo.
 As the lure sinks to the bottom, lift it up and down while reeling in the slack.
 This technique is useful when used in areas with vegetation.

 Another modification is to trim the spinnerbait’s skirt.
 This will also make your retrieve speed a lot faster.
-By reducing the lure’s aerodynamic drag, you prevent it from tilting from one side or rolling over.
+By reducing the lure’s drag, you prevent it from tilting from one side or rolling over.

 Unlike most lures, spinnerbaits don’t resemble baitfish all that much.
 Nevertheless, they produce action and movement that still make them irresistible to fish.
 Spinnerbaits come in such a wide variety, it’s great to have a stack with you to see which is best to catch fish on that day because you can use them for a wide variety of fishing conditions.
 Now that you know how great spinnerbaits are for fishing, it’s time to test out your skills out on the water.